La Cocina Food & Entrepreneurship Conference

 Conference date: Sunday, August 17, 10am-6pm

-Your ticket will include a full day’s menu of conversations, activities and opportunities to meet people who are all working on food and entrepreneurship, as well as breakfast, lunch and happy hour.
+Tickets: Your ticket will include a full day’s menu of conversations, access to the Food+Art Expo, tons of opportunities to meet great people as well as breakfast, lunch and happy hour.
 Our ticket cost is meant to keep this conference accessible but does not fully cover the cost of the event.
 Donations are appreciated.
+Limited scholarships are available for low-income entreprenuers through the Wells Fargo & La Cocina Scholarship Fund—apply by August 14.
 Buy your tickets today!

 What is the conference about?

 And, it wouldn’t be a La Cocina event without fantastic food now would it?
-We will have “Around the World in a Lunchbox” presented by Anda Piroshki, Eji’s Ethiopian, Sal De Vida, and Aedan Fermented Foods.
+Be a Lunchbox traveler with our “Around the World in a Lunchbox” presented by Eji’s Ethiopian, Sal De Vida, and Aedan Fermented Foods.
 We will also be serving breakfast, have enough caffeine to power you through a Sunday Conference, an ice cream social (why not?), and a happy hour to wrap things up.

 |09:30-10:00||Registration & breakfast|